cortexlabs/cortex/docs/cluster/config.md

 # Maximum number of worker instances in the cluster (must be >= 1)
 max_instances: 5

-# Volume size for each instance in the cluster (in GiB)
+# Volume size in Gi for worker instances in the cluster (default: 50)
 instance_volume_size: 50

 # Name of the S3 bucket Cortex will use